Table of Contents[Hide][Show]

 Edible seaweed has been a big part of Asian diets for thousands of years.
 It is commonly found in many dishes in Japan, China, and Korea.

-Seaweeds are ocean plants high in many varieties of nutrients, including some we may not be getting enough of, such as iodine.
-This can be a good thing or a bad thing depending on your personal constitution.
-Let’s dive into the good, the bad and the…weedy… of seaweed.
+Seaweeds are ocean plants containing high amounts of various nutrients, including some we may not be getting enough of, such as iodine.
+This can be a good thing or a bad thing, depending on your unique dietary needs.

 Here are some of the other purported benefits of eating seaweed on a regular basis:

-- Provides healing benefits for diabetes, cancer, radiation poisoning and obesity
+- Provides healing benefits for diabetes, cancer (especially breast cancer), radiation poisoning, and obesity

 - Protects against influenza B virus